-Below if the final text treatment we will be working towards.
+Below if the final mummy text effect we will be working towards.

 - Program: Adobe Illustrator CS5 (You should be able to create this tutorial in CS4 but some of the tutorial images might look different.)